rcazzara/seldovia/_people/Giles_Helen_Laisure.md

 floor and filing cabinet, and dry out the smeared bills and receipts before my father came home Nothing, however, was helping to alleviate the odor that was now permeating the entire house and settling into its pores.
-We opened all the doors and windows and even threw my sister’s expensive perfume all over the walls, but nothing was working and panic was setting in.
+We opened all the doors and windows and even threw my sisterâ€™s expensive perfume all over the walls, but nothing was working and panic was setting in.
 My chicken cousin opted for the safety of her own home and left me with the misery of facing "Uncle Flem" by myself.
-I didn’t have long to wait\!
+I didnâ€™t have long to wait\!

 My father was famous in Seldovia for his unique and imaginative use of swear words that he strung out in long phrases, and his ability to bellow these unique phrases so they could be hear across the entire bay of this quiet fishing village.
-And now those words that roared from my father’s mouth and echoed off the mountains were being aimed at me, and my knees trembled and my heart nearly stopped.
+And now those words that roared from my fatherâ€™s mouth and echoed off the mountains were being aimed at me, and my knees trembled and my heart nearly stopped.

 It took many days and lots of fresh air and room deodorizers before my